csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 - `while` and `if` are very similar: Both test a condition, execute a block of code if the condition is true, and skip the block of code if the condition is false

-- There's only a difference if the condition is true: `if` statements only execute the block of code once if the condition is true, but `while` statements may execute the block of code multiple times if the condition is true
+- There is only a difference if the condition is true: `if` statements only execute the block of code once if the condition is true, but `while` statements may execute the block of code multiple times if the condition is true

 - Compare these snippets of code: